mariocuomo/Sentinel-Cloud-Discovery-Connector/expanded/README.md

 ### Service Principal Setup

-Create an Azure AD App Registration with the following API permission:
+Create an Entra ID App Registration with the following API permission:

 - **CloudApp-Discovery.Read.All** (Microsoft Graph)